 A 2017 study published in the Journal of Cosmetic Dermatology compared the effectiveness of Jessner's solution to that of a 30% salicylic acid peel in the treatment of acne.
 Researchers performed this study by applying either Jessner's solution or the 30% salicylic acid peel to 40 patients using six peels, each performed two weeks apart.
 The results showed that the 30% salicylic acid peel improved acne more than the Jessner's solution, and was especially better at clearing non-inflammatory acne lesions like whiteheads and blackheads.
 Jessner's solution decreased the average number of acne lesions from 368 to 271, while the 30% salicylic acid peel reduced the mean number of acne lesions from 308 to 143.
 Therefore, the researchers concluded that while Jessner's solution could clear acne, it was inferior to salicylic acid.2

 From this data, we can conclude that Jessner's solution can partially clear acne.
-However, it may not be the best option available, since a 30% salicylic acid peel has shown better results in the two studies researchers performed.
+However, it may not be the best option available, since a 30% salicylic acid peel has shown better results in two studies.

 Jessner's solution is a combination of salicylic acid, resorcinol, and lactic acid used to treat acne.
 It works by exfoliating the top layer of skin, regulating inflammation, fighting bacteria, and clearing clogged pores.
 Research has found that Jessner's solution can treat acne, but may not provide as good of results as other peels.

 - Kontochristopoulos, G. & Platsidaki, E. Chemical peels in active acne and acne scars.
 Clin Dermatol 16, 1 - 10 (2016). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6053170/